AUDIO VERSION: YouTube Podbean

 THE BIBLE: R-RATED MATERIAL

 Well, now we know why we leave out certain stories when we make those cute little Bibles for children, right?
 We have to ease them into stories about men wanting to rape men (see Genesis 19 & Judges 19) and kings having their bowels come out.
 Double yuck.
 Ever wonder why the Bible is so gross or why God talks so nasty to people?
 We haven’t seen anything yet—wait until we start hearing from prophets like Isaiah and Jeremiah.
 Then we’ll really get into the gross language.
-But to prepare for it, it’s a good time to understand why God didn’t try to soften the accounts He has preserved for us (see Creating a Different God: How the Bible is Being Changed to Lead You Astray).
+But to prepare for it, it’s a good time to understand why God didn’t try to soften the accounts He has preserved for us.

 At this point, Judah needs a new king and idolatrous Joram is still being annoying in the north.
 At least Elisha is turning out to be an admirable character, and we’ll learn more about him in our next lesson.